microsoft/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessmentForMigratingToAzure.md

     ![Azure Migrate project.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/azure-migrate-add-project.png?raw=true "Azure Migrate")
     > **Note**:
     > for region, select the one closest to you.
 The geography specified for the project is only used to store the metadata gathered from on-premises VMs.
 You can select any target region for the actual migration.
-5. For assessment tools, select **Azure Migrate: Database Assessment**, then select **Add tool**.
+5. For assessment tools, select **Azure Migrate: Database Assessment**, then select **Next**.
-6. For migration tools, select **Azure Migrate: Database Migration**, and then select **Add tool**.
+6. For migration tools, select **Azure Migrate: Database Migration**, and then select **Next**.
+7. Finally, select **Add tool(s)**.
 Azure Migrate is now set up for you to use.
 In the next activity, you'll use some of the tools you added to assess and migrate Tailspin Toys to Azure.

 <p><h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><a name="Activity-2">Activity 2: Restore TailspinToys on the SQLServer2008 VM</h2></p></a>